ChalmersGU-data-structure-courses/past-exams/README.md

 The exams are sorted by course code.
-In each course code folder, each exam is a folder of format `yyyy-mm` (sample exams use e.g. `yyyy-mm-sample-N.`) If an exam is given in multiple courses, one primary location is selected and the others are symbolic links.
+In each course code folder, each exam is a folder of format `yyyy-mm` (sample exams use e.g. `yyyy-mm-sample-N.`) If an exam is given in multiple courses, one primary location is selected and the others are symbolic links to it.

 The exam folder contains the exam `exam.pdf` and suggested solutions `solution.pdf`.
 It may also contain a file `README.md` that describes peculiarities of the exam such as: